Updated July 2018 to reflect changes in car rental services.

 Whistler’s location close to a major urban centre means the highway sees a decent uptick in volume, particularly around the usual weekend travel times – Northbound on Friday and southbound on Sunday in the afternoons and evenings.
 Travellers should plan their trip to avoid peak times to maximize their holidaying and keep drive time to a minimum.
 So either ditch the weekend in favour of a mid-week visit, follow our weekend warrior tips, add a day on either end or travel a little earlier or later for a smoother ride.

-If you don’t have your own vehicle hiring a car to get to Whistler is an option, with one-way car rentals available from Vancouver and Whistler.
-The neat thing about this is you can ditch the car when you arrive, and rent one for your return trip and any day trips while you are here.
+If you don’t have your own vehicle, hiring a car to get to Whistler is an option, with one-way and return car rentals available from Vancouver and Whistler.

 Safety and Mountain Highway Driving